cthackers/adm-zip/APPNOTE.md

       File Name field has not changed since the Unicode Path extra field was created.
 This can happen if a utility renames the File Name but does not update the UTF-8 path extra field.
-If the CRC check fails, this UTF-8 Path Extra Field should be ignored and the File Name field in the header should be used instead.
+If the CRC check fails, this UTF-8 Path Extra Field SHOULD be ignored and the File Name field in the header SHOULD be used instead.

       The UnicodeName is the UTF-8 version of the contents of the File Name field in the header.
 As UnicodeName is defined to be UTF-8, no UTF-8